Water filter - How to choose a drinking water filter?

 - Organic compounds;

-- Unpleasant smell and taste;
+- Unpleasant odor and taste;

 - Trihalomethanes;